CassieShumway/blog/source/2014-04-25-color-theory.html.markdown

 	<ul>
 		<li><span class="purple-text color-text"></span> Purple is a color that has long given a sense of royalty and wealth. </li>
 		<li><span class="orange-text color-text"></span> Orange is a bright and energetic color that's associated with autumn.</li>
 		<li><span class="green-text color-text"></span> Green is a very earthy color.
-It represents growth, nature, and renewal.</li>
+Think of growth, nature, and renewal.</li>
 	</ul>
 </div>

 <hr class="divider">

 <h3>Reminder</h3>
 <p>Don't forget that successfully using color theory requires awareness of color meaning.
-To be successful in your design, keep in mind the associations color has culturally and naturally.</p>
+To be successful in your design, keep in mind the associations color has culturally and naturally.
+Then proceed to improve your design!</p>

 </article>